relictMarauder/phockup/readme.md

 ## Usage
 Organize photos from one directory into another
 ```
-phockup INPUTDIR OUTPUTDIR
+phockup INPUTDIR -i IMAGES_OUTPUTDIR -v VIDEOS_OUTPUTDIR -u UNKNOWN_OUTPUTDIR
 ```

 `INPUTDIR` is the directory where your photos are located.

-`OUTPUTDIR` is the directory where your **sorted** photos will be stored.
+`IMAGES_OUTPUTDIR` is the directory where your **sorted** photos will be stored.
 It could be a new not existing directory.

+`VIDOES_OUTPUTDIR` is the directory where your **sorted** videos will be stored.
+It could be a new not existing directory.

+`IMAGES_OUTPUTDIR` is the directory where your unknown files will be stored.
+It could be a new not existing directory.

 Example:
 ```
-phockup ~/Pictures/camera ~/Pictures/sorted
+phockup ~/Pictures/camera -i ~/Pictures/sorted -v ~/Pictures/sorted  -u ~/Pictures/sorted/unknown
 ```

+If one of `OUTPUTDIR` is not specified, the file of this file type will be skipped by processing

 ### Date format
 If you want to change the output directories date format you can do it by passing the format as `-d | --date` argument.